ieee-vgtc/ieeevis.org/year/2018/info/community.md

 ### <a name="ajf"></a>Asynchronous Job Fair

-This year, we will be having our first *Asynchronous Job Fair* (AJF) at VIS 2017!
+This year, we will be having our second *Asynchronous Job Fair* (AJF) at VIS 2018!
 The purpose of the *AJF* is to help connect job seekers and researchers with employers, staff, and faculty over the course of VIS.
 This includes all types of job opportunities: staff, industry positions, software engineers, faculty, post-docs, etc. and all types of job seekers from students to